garrettg615/World_Happiness_Project/README.md

     ** Please note, that to create the data containing the regression analysis table, this dataframe was created from an external jupyter notebook that ran the regression.
 We were unable to get the regression function found in "Garrett_notebook.ipynb" to append the values within the function to display in the main Jupyter notebook.
 Therefore, it was exported to a csv file and that dataset was added into the "clean data" folder and then read into the main Jupyter Notebook for visualization.
 The dataframe was created using the same function, just on an external working jupyter notebook.

-# Images
-Finally, the folder title "Images" contains the screen shots of the data frames and graphs for use in our presentation.